ADVERTISEMENT

 A spokesman for the IDF declined to comment.

-The initial impact of the plan reflects a growing consensus in Israel that there is little choice but to take control of Gaza, at least temporarily, if the Jewish state hopes to achieve its war aims of toppling Hamas, returning the remaining hostages, and ensuring the territory does not pose a national security threat in the future.
+The early impact of the Generals' Plan reflects a growing consensus in Israel that there is little choice but to take control of Gaza, at least temporarily, if the Jewish state hopes to achieve its war aims of toppling Hamas, returning the hostages taken on Oct.
+7, and ensuring the territory does not pose a national security threat in the future.

-The authors warn in the plan that nearly a year into the Gaza war, Israel is not winning.
-They say the IDF must bring economic and political pressure to bear on the group as well as military force.
+The authors warn in the plan that nearly a year into the Gaza war, Israel's tactical achievements against Hamas are not adding up to victory.
+They say the IDF must bring economic and political pressure to bear on the group in addition to military force.

 "As long as there is an unlimited supply of food, water, and fuel in Gaza, and as long as Hamas is the one who controls this supply to residents, and as long as we do not make an effort to physically separate Hamas from the civilians, it is impossible to create effective pressure for the release of the hostages and the hoped-for victory will not be achieved," they write.